We have two groups of books within Shepherd.

 We have promoted books, and we have recommended books.

 - A promoted book is a book an author promotes alongside their book list (or other formats).
-It is an advertisement for their book.
+It is a smart, targeted advertisement for their book.

-- A recommended book is a book that someone has recommended on their book list (and eventually other formats).
+- A recommended book is a book that someone has recommended on their book list or other formats (new formats coming soon!).

-This difference is key to ensuring reader trust.
+This difference is critical to ensuring reader trust.

 Readers do not want to go to a site where an advertisement for a book is portrayed as a recommendation.
 That is a quick way to lose readers' trust.